team-gradvek/gradvek/README.md

 ```
 test at : http://localhost:8000/admin/

-### 5. Create Descriptor (optional - only to showcase a database example)
+### 5. Create descriptor objects (optional - only to showcase a database example)

-Log-in to admin and add a a few descriptors http://localhost:8000/admin/
+Log-in to admin and add a few descriptors http://localhost:8000/admin/

 ### 6. Install node_modules